Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 - **Step 2.** Connect one end of an Ethernet cable to the RJ45 connector on the BeagleV™ - StarLight and the other end of the cable to a router

-- **Step 3.** Unplug the Ethernet cable from BeagleV™ - StarLight, plug again, unplug and plug again.
+- **Step 3.** Unplug the Ethernet cable from BeagleV™ - StarLight, plug again

 **Note:** This is a [known issue](https://github.com/starfive-tech/beaglev_fedora/issues/2) and will be fixed in the future